crytic/medusa/README.md

 The structure is described below:
 - `fuzzing` defines parameters for the fuzzing campaign:
   - `workers` defines the number of worker threads to parallelize fuzzing operations on.
-  - `workerDatabaseEntryLimit` defines how many keys a worker's memory database can contain before the worker is reset
+  - `workerResetLimit` defines how many call sequences a worker should process on its underlying chain before being fully reset, freeing memory.
-    - **Note**: this is a temporary logic for memory throttling
+    - **Note**: This setting, along with `workers` influence the speed and memory consumption of the fuzzer.
+Setting this value higher will result in greater memory consumption per worker.
+Setting it too high will result in the in-memory chain's database growing to a size that is slower to process.
+Setting it too low may result in frequent worker resets that are computationally expensive for complex contract deployments that need to be replayed during worker reconstruction.
   - `timeout` refers to the number of seconds before the fuzzing campaign should be terminated.
 If a zero value is provided, the timeout will not be enforced.
 The timeout begins counting after compilation succeeds and the fuzzing campaign is starting.
   - `testLimit` refers to a threshold of the number of function calls to make before the fuzzing campaign should be terminated.
 Must be a non-negative number.
 If a zero value is provided, no call limit will be enforced.
-  - `maxTxSequenceLength` defines the maximum number of function calls to generate in a single sequence that tries to violate property tests.
+  - `callSequenceLength` defines the maximum number of function calls to generate in a single sequence that tries to violate property tests.
 For property tests which require many calls to violate, this number should be set sufficiently high.
   - `corpusDirectory` refers to the path where the corpus should be saved.
 The corpus collects artifacts during a fuzzing campaign that help drive fuzzer features (e.g. coverage-increasing call sequences which the fuzzer collects to be mutates).
   - `coverageEnabled` refers to whether coverage-increasing call sequences should be saved in the corpus for the fuzzer to mutate.
 This aims to help achieve greater coverage across contracts when testing.
   - `deploymentOrder` refers to the order in which compiled contracts (contracts resulting from compilation, as specified by the `compilation` config) should be deployed to the fuzzer on startup.
 At least one contract name must be specified here.